-Next, click Create policy to save the rule.
+Next, click Create a policy to save the rule.

 Integrate your identity provider

 Navigate to the

 Configuration section of the Zero Trust dashboard and select

 Authentication.
 Cloudflare Zero Trust will automatically create a “One-time PIN” option which will rely on your user’s emails.
 You can begin using the one-time PIN option immediately or you can integrate your corporate as well.

 Determine which devices can enroll